WP Simple Pay Blog

 It’s important to keep your donation process as simple as possible by reducing the number of choices your donors have to make, including how much they’ll donate.

 Provide a field for donors to input their own custom amount in case they aren’t happy with the options provided.
-This gives them an opportunity to donate more than you recommend.
+This gives them an opportunity to donate more than you suggest.
 It also gives them a chance to donate something, even if they can’t meet your lowest recommendation.

-Furthermore, many people can’t give a lot at once, but they’re willing to donate a little bit regularly.
+It’s also important to acknowledge that many people can’t give a lot at once, but they’re willing to donate a little bit regularly.
 Give your donors the opportunity to donate every week or month by suggesting they donate on a recurring basis.
 This means more revenue for you, a higher donor retention rate, and convenience for your donors.

 Make Your Donate Button Obvious